 What is the reason for using concurrency constructs?

 It should be noted that in-app development (in German: App-Entwicklung ) if the Application does not use the same structure, the application code of the Android system will be executed in the main subject, and all written commands will be executed one after another.
 If this operation takes a long time, the Application may be blocked until the procedure is completed.
 For example, when we want to download data from the Internet, and this operation takes a long time, the Application is blocked for a while until the procedure is completed.

 For the user to have a good user experience, all the items he can do in running the program and at low speed can be gathered in one program that runs asynchronously.
 This may be done using the Android framework or Java synchronization structures.

 Android also supports the Thread class to run asynchronous processing.

 The java. util.
 Concurrent package, which also includes the ThreadPools and Executor classes, is provided by the Android system to run background operations.

 Here are some things to look for when selecting your Java language thread:

-- If the programmer wants to transfer the results, he has obtained to the user interface, he must synchronize with the original thread.
+- If the programmer wants to transfer the results to the user interface, he must synchronize with the original thread.

 - It should be noted that there is no default for threads to be removed or canceled.